Carbon Monoxide Poisoning

 Hyperbaric Oxygen Therapy for Carbon Monoxide Poisoning in Joplin & the 4 States

 CO is a non-irritating, colorless, tasteless and odorless gas, it is difficult for people to detect.
-CO easily mixes with air and is found wherever organic material is burned under conditions of incomplete combustion, such as the internal combustion engine, the burning of wood, propane and charcoal.
+CO easily mixes with air and is found wherever organic material is burned under conditions of incomplete combustion, such as the internal combustion engine, the burning of wood, propane, and charcoal.
 In the United States alone, it is reported approximately 40,000 emergency room visits each year with over 800 reported deaths per year related to CO poisoning.
-However, with the high number of misdiagnosis, these numbers maybe simply be under reported.
+However, with the high number of misdiagnosis, these numbers may simply be under-reported.

 Signs and Symptoms of CO poisoning